mdulin2/SC3/README.md

 - **Othello**:
 	- https://github.com/mdulin2/Othello
 	- Just a previous school project from Max Dulin.
-	- It has been thrown in here for a fun little challenge
+	- It has been thrown in here for a fun little challenge to learn a fun board game
 - OSINT (5):
 	- Private key for server
 	- Password reset info
 - Memory Forensics (Gerard?)
 - Soldering (?)
+- Lock Picking
+- OSINT:
+	- Account reset information
+	- Trash digging
 - **Astros**
 	- Pattern recognition for stealing signs in baseball